KarmaYama/cleansh/cleansh/COMMANDS.md

 ### Exporting Statistics to JSON (`--stats-json-file`, `--export-json-to-stdout`)

-For machine-readable output, especially for integration with other tools or dashboards, `cleansh` can export the statistics as JSON.
+For machine-readable output, especially for integration with other tools or dashboards, `CleanSH` can export the statistics as JSON.

   * **`--stats-json-file <path>`:** Writes the JSON summary to a specified file.
-  * **`--export-json-to-stdout`:** Prints the JSON summary directly to `stdout`. **Important:** When this flag is used, `cleansh` will suppress all other human-readable output (like the summary to `stderr`) to ensure pure JSON output.
+  * **`--export-json-to-stdout`:** Prints the JSON summary directly to `stdout`. **Important:** When this flag is used, `CleanSH` will suppress all other human-readable output (like the summary to `stderr`) to ensure pure JSON output.

 **Scenario 1: Saving statistics to a report file.**